This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 Custom Fields provide a way to add custom information to your site and/or modify the way your posts are displayed …

-Custom Fields are generally used in conjunction with plugins, but you can edit the information added by plugins in your post.
+Custom Fields are generally used in conjunction with plugins.
+The Custom Fields module lets you edit custom content added by plugins in your post.

-The Discussion section is used to turn the discussion options on/off for any given post …
+The Discussion module is used to turn the discussion options on/off for a specific post …

-This module is useful if you want to enable interactivity and notifications on a post-by-post basis.
+This option is useful if you want to enable interactivity and notifications on your posts.

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

-- If you uncheck Allow Comments, then no one can post comments on that specific post.
+- If you uncheck Allow Comments, then no blog visitors will be able to post a comment on that specific post.

-- If you uncheck Allow trackbacks and pingbacks, then no visitors can post pingbacks or trackbacks for that post.
+- If you uncheck Allow trackbacks and pingbacks, then no visitors can post pingbacks or trackbacks to that post.

-- If you are editing a previously published post, the Discussion module will also show any comments that have been left on that post.
+- If you are editing a post that has been previously published, the Discussion module will also show any comments that users may have posted.

-- Post discussion options are managed by your site’s Discussion Settings.
+- Post discussion options are controlled by the WordPress Discussion Settings.